Young people enjoy a meal around a table in an urban backyard.

 Did you know?

-A rewards credit card or travel credit card, metal or plastic, offers rewards, like cash back, for eligible purchases.
+A rewards credit card, metal or plastic, offers rewards like cash back for eligible purchases.
 The rewards you earn may be redeemable through a statement credit or as a deposit into your bank account.

 When selecting a rewards card, either metal or plastic, it's important to find out from the card issuer which purchases are considered eligible purchases.
-Then you can choose a card that rewards you for the kinds of purchases you regularly make.
+Then you can choose a card that rewards you for the things you already purchase.

 Next steps